freifunk-saar/ff-node-monitor/README.md

 ## Development Virtual Environment

-There is prepared a Vagrant VM test-setup.
-Just follow these steps:
+You can easily set up a test VM using Vagrant.

+Optionally first you can copy the default config file `vagrant.config.dist` to `vagrant.config` and customize the configuration.
+Then follow these steps:

 ```
 sudo apt install vagrant
 cd vagrant
 vagrant up ff-service
 ```

-This will take a while, downloading the Vagrant box and install a running system inside the box.
+This will take a while, downloading the Vagrant box and install a running system inside.
 You can adapt `bootstrap.sh` as you like to test around with different settings.
 In your real setup you have to change the root URL where you will be hosting ff-node-monitor.

 You can then access the virtual server frontend under http://10.19.0.2:8833.
 If you want to login the server use

 ```
 vagrant ssh ff-service